syncfusion/blazor-docs/src/notifications/toast/template.md

 # Template

+Configure templates to display within a header, content, and footer section of Toast.

-The Template property in toast can be defined as `HTML element` or `string`.
+The header, content and footer templates can be defined as `HTML element` inside `ToastTemplates`.

 The following code explains how to initialize a Toast with `Template`.